MARS: a Multimodal Alignment and Ranking System for Few-Shot Segmentation

 \subsection{A Simple MARS Pipeline}

-In this experiment, we assess the autonomous potential of MARS in a single/few-shot segmentation pipeline that relies on minimal prior information.
+In this scenario, we assess the autonomous potential of MARS in a single/few-shot segmentation pipeline that relies on minimal prior information.
 To isolate the effectiveness of our ranking system, we developed a simplified pipeline based on the SAM Automatic Mask Generator (AMG).
-In this setup, SAM generates mask proposals from a uniform random sampling grid of points—without any guidance regarding the target object.
+In this setup, SAM generates mask proposals from a uniform random sampling grid of points, without any guidance regarding the target object.
+Further information about the SAM mask generation procedure used can be found in the Supplementary Materials.
 The main motivation of this experiment is to evaluate how well MARS can perform when the quality of mask proposals is deliberately suboptimal, thus removing any bias introduced by advanced FSS-specific proposal methods.
 This allows us to assess the intrinsic strength of our ranking and merging strategy in handling noisy or imprecise proposals.

-Table~\ref{tab:combined_results} provides a comparative analysis between the proposed AMG + MARS pipeline and several published methods on the one-shot segmentation task.
-Despite the simplicity of the mask proposal stage, our approach surpasses specialist models (e.g., HSNet \cite{hsnet21}, VAT \cite{vat22}) and remains competitive with top-performing methods (e.g., SegGPT, Matcher, GF-SAM).
-Although the overall performance is lower than that achieved by methods with more sophisticated proposal mechanisms, these results underscore the strenght of our ranking system and highlight the importance of an efficient mask proposal stage in \ac{FSS}.
+Table~\ref{tab:combined_results} provides a comparative analysis between the proposed AMG + MARS pipeline and most relevant published methods.
+Despite the simplicity of the mask proposal stage, our approach has the highest score on COCO-20\textsuperscript{i} (1-shot) and remains competitive with top-performing methods in other settings.
+These results underscore the strength of our ranking system, asserting the dominance of the mask selection procedure over the mask proposal stage in \ac{FSS}.